Kala Chana Pulao/Brown Chickpea Pulao

 Theme This Week On FoodieMonday/Bloghop

 As many countries are experiencing lockdowns, curfews, restricted movement, our theme this week had to be a simple one and Narmadha suggested RICE and asked us to use rice to prepare a rice dish.
 Keeping pantry essentials in mind I decided to make Kala Chana Pulao/ Brown Chickpea Pulao.
 And please don’t ask why these delicious beautiful brown chickpeas are called Kala Chana in India.
-Actually, its only in recent years that Gujaratis have started using Kabuli Chana (White Chickpeas).
-Most of the Gujarati dishes called for kala chana and we don’t call it that… its just chana for us.
+Actually, it is only in recent years that Gujaratis have started using Kabuli Chana (White Chickpeas).
+Most of the Gujarati dishes called for kala chana and we don’t call it that… it is just chana for us.
 Coming back to today’s theme, I have bookmarked Narmadha’s Curry Leaves Rice (Karuveppilai Sadam) ever since I saw it on her blog.
 However, it will have to wait for a while till I’m able to go to my mamiji’s house to get some fresh curry leaves.

 What varieties of rice dishes can you make?